priyanka-velu/COVID-19_Data_Exploration/README.md

 - Microsoft SQL Server Management Studio

 ## Organize the Data
+- add filters
-split the original dataset into CovidDeaths and CovidVacciantions joined it on the population
+- split the original dataset into CovidDeaths and CovidVacciantions
+- joined it on the population

+In SQL
+- create database: right click and write name
+- make sure that the file is xlsx, NOT csv
+- IMPORT DATA: click the database, right click, tasks, import data, data source = microsoft excel, destination = microsfot OLE DB Provider for SQL Server, copy data, finish
+- refresh table

+## Standardize data type

+## Show the likelihood of dying if you contract COVID-19 in your country

+## Percentage of population got COVID-19

+## Countries with highest infection rate compared to population

+# Break things down by continent
+## Showing Countries with the highest death count per population

+## Global Numbers

+## Using a CTE to look at total population vs vaccinations

+## Temp table

+## Creating view to store data for later visualizations

+##